openconnectivity/IOTivity-Lite-setup/Readme.md

 Note that installing git clients on windows installs a BASH shell script environment

-## Folder structure after installation
+## Folder Structure After Installation
 Folder structure after everything is installed and code is generated:

     ~/iot-lite